 Young Composers 2017/18

 The LPO Young Composers' year culminates in Debut Sounds, a concert performance of their work at Queen Elizabeth Hall in summer 2018.
 For further information when the concert is put on sale, sign up to receive updates.

-This programme is generously supported by The Leverhulme Trust, Adam Mickiewicz Institute as part of the Polska Music Programme, The Stanley Picker Trust and Help Musicians UK.
+This programme is generously supported by The Leverhulme Trust, the Adam Mickiewicz Institute as part of the Polska Music Programme, The Stanley Picker Trust and Help Musicians UK.